2009 WNBA Dispersal Draft (December 8, 2008)

-San Antonio gave up its first round pick in the 2009 WNBA Draft in the 2008 draft day trade that brought them Ann Wauters from the Atlanta Dream, They still had three overall picks in the draft, however, as the Silver Stars acquired the Dream’s second round pick (number 14 overall) in that same trade.
+San Antonio gave up its first round pick in the 2009 WNBA Draft in the 2008 draft day trade that brought them Ann Wauters from the Atlanta Dream.
+They still had three overall picks in the draft, however, as the Silver Stars acquired the Dream’s second round pick (No. 14 overall) in that same trade.

-With the team’s own second round pick (number 26 overall), the Silver Stars took Serbia’s Sonja Petrovic.
-The forward never suited up for San Antonio, and she was traded to the Chicago Sky in March of 2012.
+With the team’s own second round pick (No. 26 overall), the Silver Stars took Serbia’s Sonja Petrovic.
+The forward never suited up for San Antonio, and she was traded to Chicago in March of 2012.
 Petrovic played in 30 games that season for the Sky, and averaged 4.8 points and 2.3 rebounds.

-She didn’t play again in the league until 2016 when she signed with the Phoenix Mercury.
+She didn’t play in the league again until 2016 when she signed with the Phoenix Mercury.
 Petrovic saw action in 31 games for Phoenix, starting 13.
-She average 5.1 points and 2.2 rebounds while making 34.4 percent of her shots from beyond the arc.
-Petrovic did not play in the W in 2017.
+She averaged 5.1 points and 2.2 rebounds while making 34.4 percent of her shots from beyond the arc.
+Petrovic has not played in the WNBA since.

 With the final pick in the 2009 WNBA Draft, San Antonio chose Louisville forward Candyce Bingham.
-As a senior, Bingham was named to the All-Big West First Team after averaging 12.5 points and 7.3 rebounds.
-She helped lead the Cardinals to a 34-5 record which included wins over No. 1 seeds Maryland and Oklahoma in the NCAA Tournament as Louisville advanced to its first ever national title game before falling to UConn.
+As a senior, Bingham was named to the All-Big East First Team after averaging 12.5 points and 7.3 rebounds.
+She helped lead the Cardinals to a 34-5 record, which included wins over No. 1 seeds Maryland and Oklahoma in the NCAA Tournament as Louisville advanced to its historic first national title game before falling to UConn.
 The Silver Stars cut Bingham prior to the start of the 2009 regular season.